10 Die In Zanzibar Boat Tragedy - UrduPoint

 Another 15 people were rescued after the incident late Tuesday, and rescuers were still searching for others possibly missing.

+The vessel encountered a mechanical problem as it was transporting people from Chakechake on the island of Pemba to the Kisiwa Panza islet, said South Pemba police chief Richard Mchomvu.

 "Rescue efforts are ongoing until we are satisfied that all people were removed from the water.

-There was no manifest in the boat and therefore it's not clear how many people were onboard," local police chief Richard Mchomvu told AFP by phone.
+There was no manifest in the boat and therefore it's not clear how many people were onboard," he told AFP by phone.

-The accident happened after the vessel encountered a mechanical problem as it was transporting people from Chakechake on the island of Pemba to the Kisiwa Panza islet, he said.

 Pemba resident Ali Kombo said he suspected that overloading could be a cause of the accident.